desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 ## Abstract

 Currently, when verifying an application link or a chain link we assume that their plain text values have been encoded using UTF-8.
 However, there is a major problem with the UTF-8 encoding: it does not support all bytes properly.
 For this reason, we SHOULD change the encoding of the plain text from UTF-8 to HEX in order to avoid any possible encoding problem that would result in a signature that it's impossible to verify correctly.

 ## Context

-Desmos `profiles` module give the possibility to link the desmos profile to external account.
-There are two objects to prove the connection between them, which are application link for centralized network and chain link for blockchain network.
-Both application link and chain link contains:
- * A signature of the plain text signed by a private key;
- * The public key associated with the private key generating the signature.
- In addition, the plain text used by the signature is assumed to be UTF-8 encoded but the problem occurs if the encoding of the plain text is another one such as UTF-16, Unicode and etc.
+The `x/profiles` module gives users the possibility to link their profile to some external account(s), either centralized applications (eg. GitHub, Reddit, Twitter) or other blockchains (eg. Cosmos, Solana, Polkadot).
+When linking a Desmos profile to any of these accounts, we use a signature-based authentication process in order to make sure that the user controls such accounts.
+In both the applications and chains links, we currently expect the user to use the UTF-8 encoding when sending over the plain text used to create the signature.
+However, since the UTF-8 encoding is not able to correctly represent all bytes, there might be cases in which we end up with a signature that it's impossible to verify.
+For example, this is what happens if the original plain text was encoded before being signed with another encoding such as UTF-16, Unicode, etc.

 ## Decision